lmbek/NineNineFive/README.md

 Check out the <a href="https://github.com/lmbek/gobek">gobek v0.6.2</a> and <a href="https://github.com/lmbek/gobek-example">gobek-example v0.6.2</a> repositories (developed by me), if you have any name suggestions for the project, please let me know by leaving an issue or sending me a message on LinkedIn.

 ## About me
 28 Year Old Software Architect and Developer from Denmark living in Grenaa.
 Im the CEO of Beksoft ApS, a software development startup that focuses on webbased technology.
-We make products on terms of software and also sell IT Consultancy Services. <br> I want to contribute to other peoples project and im even willing to help for free on occasions, please let me know if you need assistance.
+We make products on terms of software and also do IT Consultancy Services. <br> I want to contribute to other peoples project and im even willing to help for free on occasions, please let me know if you need assistance.

 ## Specialities
 I prefer developing in Go because of it's simplicity and good scaling.
 It's a good general programming language, that can be used in many different domains. <br>